gabrielpascua/laligafilipina.com/site/content/posts/why-the-us-has-so-many-filipino-nurses.md

 ---
 title: Why the US has so many Filipino nurses
-description: Filipino nurses have been disproportionately affected by the coronavirus in the US.
-That’s because they make up an outsized portion of the nursing workforce.
-About one-third of all foreign-born nurses in the US are Filipino.
-slug: why-the-us-has-so-many-filipino-nurses
-publishDate: 2020-08-30T10:50:23.819Z
-author:
 issues: "202009.001"
 labels: Featured
 tags:
   - Coronavirus
-  - History
+  - Overseas Workers
   - Immigration
+publishDate: 2020-08-30T10:50:23.819Z
+author:
+description: Filipino nurses have been disproportionately affected by the coronavirus in the US.
+That’s because they make up an outsized portion of the nursing workforce.
+About one-third of all foreign-born nurses in the US are Filipino.
+slug: why-the-us-has-so-many-filipino-nurses
 ---

 {{< youtubex video-id="yw8a8n7ZAZg" >}}